 In 2018, Posadas created the United Regions of America map, clustering all 3,142 counties (and equivalents) into 14 regions that calibrate local perceptions with major landforms and industries.
 This map offers a more useful alternative to the cultural stereotypes and colonialist assumptions projected in Colin Woodard's map of eleven American nations.

-Before becoming a professor, Posadas worked as an organizer in the labor and LGBTQ movements; ministry leader in a multi-racial urban congregation; social work assistant in a pediatric hospital; and award-winning fast food order-taker/cashier.
-His hobbies include ice and inline skating, listening to Beethoven, watching sci-fi and rom-coms/-drams (bonus if they're gay!) and delving into Census data and regional geography.
+Before becoming a professor, Posadas worked as an organizer in the labor and LGBTQ movements; a ministry leader in a multi-racial urban congregation; social work assistant in a pediatric hospital; and an award-winning fast food order-taker/cashier.
+His hobbies include ice and inline skating, listening to Beethoven, watching sci-fi and rom-coms/-dramas (bonus if they're gay!) and delving into Census data and regional geography.